determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

  Slurm Requirements
 ********************

 Determined should function with your existing Slurm configuration.
-The following steps are recommended to optimize how Determined interacts with Slurm:
+To optimize how Determined interacts with Slurm, we recommend the following steps:

 -  Enable Slurm for GPU Scheduling.